 There was a lot of casting drama related to The Wizard of Oz.
 Another example is that Gale Sondergaard was originally picked to play the Wicked Witch of the West.
-During pre-production, the crew was toying with a few ideas of how they wanted to portray the Wicked Witch.
+During pre-production, the crew was toying with a few ideas of how they wanted to portray the iconic Wicked Witch.
 One idea was a more glamourous take inspired by the Evil Queen in Snow White and the Seven Dwarfs.
 The other version was the more stereotypical "ugly" witch that we're all familiar with.
 When it was decided they would go in the latter direction, Gale was upset.
-She wanted to play a glamorous character and was concerned that playing a warty witch could negatively impact her career so she turned down the part.
+She wanted to play a glamorous character and was concerned that playing a warty witch could negatively impact her career.
+So, she quit the film.
 That's when Margaret Hamilton stepped in.

 The love between Dorothy and Toto in The Wizard of Oz was more than acting.
 It is said that Judy absolutely loved Toto (real name: Terry).
 When poor Terry was injured during filming, it is reported that Terry recuperated at Judy's house.
 The young actress wanted to keep Terry, but Terry's owner Carl Spitz didn't want to give up the adorable pooch.
 We're sure it was for reasons of love.
 But, you have to factor in the time training Terry and the fact that she was racking in big bucks as a movie star dog.
 No one would probably want to give up that salary so easily.